MinaSelim/Virtual-Machine-For-Embedded-Systems/README.md

 - Implied by testing on target as shown above

 ### Testing Task 4
+- Implied by testing on target as shown above
+- However, if you would like to test seperately, you may checkout the Task_4 branch and rebuild the solution (just make sure to change the COM port in Cm project configuration)

 ### Testing Task 5
 - Implied by testing on target as shown above